 - 1 Engineering science I: general mathematics, management and computer science (3 hours) - 2 Engineering science II: general mechanics and materials (3 hours) - 3 Engineering science III: general manufacturing and electricity (3 hours) The material covered by each paper embraces all the work up to the end of the first semester of the second year of the course, together with such further reading as may be determined from time to time.
 All papers are general extending beyond the set curriculum.
 Papers are weighted equally.
-43 English studies To be elected to scholarship candidates should demonstrate independent, informed and rigorous critical thought reflecting on material from the first three semesters of the Freshman years.
-Candidates are examined in one 3-hour paper and three 2-hour papers.
-Paper one is the 'general paper' and is 3 hours in length.
-Papers are equally weighted.
-44 European studies The scholarship examination will include material covered during the two semesters of the Junior Freshman year and the first semester of the Senior Freshman year.
-It consists of one general paper in European studies, two language competence papers (including a viva voce examination) and one additional paper.
-The two language papers are each of 1.5 hours' duration and combined carry 1⁄2 of the overall marks.
-The general paper and remaining paper are each of up to 2.5 hours' duration and each carries 1⁄2 of the overall marks.
-The economics, political science and sociology papers also contain general questions.
-Candidates will take the following papers:

-- 1 The general paper in European studies - 2 Any two from the following: - French language competence and a viva voce examination German language competence and a viva voce examination Italian language competence and a viva voce examination Polish language competence and a viva voce examination Russian language competence and a viva voce examination Spanish language competence and a viva voce examination - One paper from any of the subject areas below: A paper in modern European history Economics: Paper II Political science: Political science paper I or Political science paper II Sociology: Sociology paper II 45 Geography and geoscience Candidates are examined in three 3-hour papers on subject matter covered in the core geography and geoscience modules up until the end of Michaelmas term of the Senior Freshman year, with additional material covering general topics drawn from the broader fields of geography and geoscience.
-All papers carry equal marks.
-Further details of the papers are given in the TR062 foundation scholarship information leaflet.
-46 History Candidates are examined in four written papers each of two hours' duration.
-The questions will encompass modules taught in the Junior Freshman year and the first semester of the Senior Freshman year.
-There is a compulsory general paper.
-All papers carry equal marks.
-47 History and political science Candidates are examined in four papers, two in political science and two in history.
-Political science I (21⁄4 hours) is a general paper, political science II (21⁄4 hours) encompasses modules taught in the Junior Freshman year and the first semester of the Senior Freshman year and includes a compulsory general question.
-The history papers (2 hours each) consist of a general paper, and one paper selected from a range of papers relating to modules taught in the Junior Freshman year of the Senior Freshman year.
-All papers carry equal marks.
-48 Human health and disease The areas of study related to the scholarship examination are: Integrated cell biology Integrated anatomy and physiology Special topic/general paper Calendar 2019-20 The examinations in integrated cell biology and integrated anatomy and physiology will be based on the integration of course work to date from relevant first and second year modules up to the end of Michaelmas term of the Senior Freshman year.
+46 English studies To be elected to scholarship candidates should demonstrate independent, informed and rigorous critical thought reflecting on material from the first three semesters of the Freshman years.
+47 European studies Candidates are examined in their course content up to the end of Michaelmas term of the Senior Freshman year, together with such additional reading as may be required.
+48 Geography and geoscience Candidates are examined in three 3-hour papers on subject matter covered in the core geography and geoscience modules up until the end of Michaelmas term of the Senior Freshman year, with additional material covering general topics drawn from the broader fields of geography and geoscience. - Paper 1: Spaceship Earth and the anthropocene (30 per cent of final mark) - Paper 2: Planet Earth and geochemistry (30 per cent of final mark) - Paper 3: General paper (40 per cent of final mark) Further details of the papers are given in the TR062 foundation scholarship information leaflet.
+49 Global business Candidates are examined in the subjects of their course up to the end of Michaelmas term of the Senior Freshman year together with such additional reading as may be required.
+50 History Candidates are examined in their course content up to the end of Michaelmas term of the Senior Freshman year, together with such additional reading as may be required.
+51 History and political science Candidates are examined in their course content up to the end of Michaelmas term of the Senior Freshman year, together with such additional reading as may be required.
+52 Human health and disease The areas of study related to the scholarship examination are: Integrated cell biology Integrated anatomy and physiology Special topic/general paper The examinations in integrated cell biology and integrated anatomy and physiology will be based on the integration of course work to date from relevant first and second year modules up to the end of Michaelmas term of the Senior Freshman year.
 The special topic examination will be related to a course of reading on recent advances in the understanding of the aetiology and treatment of a specific human disease.
 The syllabus for the special topic will be based on research papers and reviews as prescribed by staff in the discipline.
 Candidates sit three papers of 3 hours' duration each, corresponding to each of the areas of study.
 Papers are weighted equally.
-49 Human nutrition and dietetics Candidates are examined on two separate special topic/general papers (3 hours each).
+53 Human nutrition and dietetics Candidates are examined on two separate special topic/general papers (3 hours each).
 In addition, nutrition and physiology (3 hours) examines material from the first three semesters of the course related to nutrition and physiology.
 The special topic examinations are set on courses of reading relevant to the professional practice of nutrition and dietetics, and topics change annually.
 An indicative reading list, including research and review papers, is provided on the topic.
-There are three written examinations as follows:

-- 1 General paper (Special topic paper 1) (3 hours)

-- 2 Nutrition and physiology (3 hours)

-- 3 Special topic paper 2 (3 hours)

-Papers are weighted equally.
+There are three written examinations as follows: - 1 General paper (special topic paper 1) (3 hours) - 2 Nutrition and physiology (3 hours) - 3 Special topic paper 2 (3 hours) Papers are weighted equally.